CvetomirKuzmanov/OpenAps_Widget-Display/README.md

 # BackEnd

+## MongoDB requests

-## This is one of the parts of the openAps/Nightscout widget for iphone
+### This is one of the parts of the openAps/Nightscout widget for iphone

-# It works by getting the entries from mongoDB, then sending it to the server and displaying it to the front-end.
+### It works by getting the entries from mongoDB, then sending it to the server and displaying it to the front-end.

+## The widget

-## The second part is the widget itself that works by reading the information then displaying it every 10 minutes.
+### The second part is the widget itself that works by reading the information then displaying it every 10 minutes.